MD-PhD Pathway

 -

-The RTA is a virtual Academy for MD joint degree students.
+The RTA is a virtual Academy for MD intercalated pathway students.
 As a member you will be introduced to like-minded peers and mentors, and have the opportunity to be involved in educational events and research workshops.
 These will be hybrid events with as much face to face contact as possible.
 You will remain part of the Academy throughout your PhD candidature and then be invited to become part of the alumni community.

 -